‘I composed these lines when a summer wind

 The Cheltenham College Cricket Festival is as synonymous as the Races and the Jazz Festival but the exceptional feature of College life is that the pupil body is privileged to play the game on such a beautiful and historic cricket ground.

-The pupils follow a well - structured winter nets programme that takes place in the evenings of the Lent term and this allows the cricketers perfect preparation for the summer term where they enjoy three sessions a week and a competitive fixture.
-The College XI plays in the John Harvey Cup against Radley, St Edwards, Marlborough, Bradfield and Winchester College and in turn this provides the club with our main block fixtures.
-Alongside this, the College also plays Sherborne, Abingdon, and Clifton.
+The pupils follow a well - structured winter nets programme that takes place in the evenings of the Spring Term and this allows the cricketers perfect preparation for the Summer Term where they enjoy three sessions a week and a very competitive fixture list.
+The College XI plays in the John Harvey Cup against Radley College, St Edward's Oxford, Marlborough, Bradfield and Winchester College and in turn this provides the club with our main block fixtures.
+Alongside this, the College also plays the MCC, Sherborne School, Rugby School, Wellington College, King's Taunton and Clifton College.

 The Cricket Professional, Mark Briers (Worcestershire and Durham), has instilled a lasting ethos at College.
 Whilst the College has enjoyed real success over recent years it is seen as wholly crucial that the game is enjoyed by all, it is open to all and that it is played in the manner in which the legends of the game that have graced College Field would expect.